scharf/cv/MichaelScharfCV.md

 The key learning here is that web applications require a different set of (architectural) rules to be successful.

-## Since early 2017: Java Framework and IDE for dialogs for a database application
+## Early 2017 till end 2019: Java Framework and IDE for dialogs for a database application

-Since January 2017 I am consulting (1-2 days a week) a team that has a large Oracle Forms application with lots of dialogs.
+From January 2017 till end of 2019 I was consulting (1-2 days a week) a team that has a large Oracle Forms application with lots of dialogs.
 The goal is to modernize the application and re-write the fornt end in Java using the [JVx] UI framework.
 The Application has hundereds of dialogs and the team started writing them one by one using a UI builder that generates